ruslanabdulin1985/InMoov_Vaxjo/DEMO/speech.md

 Good news is that we have already built the starter.

 # TEAM
 To build our own robot we gathered a team.
 Currently it's 9 people but the number may change.
 Mostly they are students from LNU but different faculties.
 So we have Computer Science, Physics, Design and Change students.
 We are meeting this week to brainstorm the details.
-The team members are very excited about building such a robot as well as I am.
+The team is very excited about building such a robot as well as I am.

 # TIME PLAN
 The scedule hasn't yet set, but we are thinking about 2-4 hours a week probably during IT-Garden Open House meeting.
 Probably more hours during the summer.
-Our goal to finish the robot within a year.
+Our goal to finish the robot within 1 year.

 # FACILITIES
 We are planning to build the robot in the Innovation Centre.
-We'd like to thank Videum for sponsoring the project and we will present the robot to Videum when the work is done.
+We'd like to thank Videum for sponsoring the project and we would like to see the robot as a part of the Innovation Centre after the work is done.

 # CONCLUSION
 Without any doubts such a project is very chalenging.
 It requires proper planing, lots of work and learning along the way.
 But the outcome of the project hard to underestimate.
 And I am sure we will put another mark to the InMoove map and build our own robot.